matdombrock/EsoBinaria/README.md

 ```

 ### NOT

+![not tile](https://raw.githubusercontent.com/matdombrock/EsoBinaria/refs/heads/master/asset_meta/tiles/tile-not.png)

-This operator tile inverts the value of its input.
+This NOT tile inverts the value of its input.
 It will resolve true when its input is false and it will resolve false when its input is true.
 This tile can only operate on one input.
 It is an error to supply it with more than one input.

-![not tile](https://raw.githubusercontent.com/matdombrock/EsoBinaria/refs/heads/master/asset_meta/tiles/tile-not.png)

 Examples:
 ```c